 NFL Comeback Player of the Year Betting Trends

-• Although Ryan Tannehill won the award last season after bouncing back from a poor 2018 season, in recent years the NFL CPOY Award has been handed out to players coming off significant injuries.
-Over a five year period from 2014 to 2018 every Comeback Player of the Year had suffered a season-ending injury during the previous year — and Alex Smith won in 2020 after recovering from a devastating leg injury that almost required amputation.
+• Although Ryan Tannehill won the award in 2019 after bouncing back from a poor 2018 season, in recent years the NFL CPOY Award has been handed out to players coming off significant injuries.
+Over a five-year period from 2014 to 2018, every Comeback Player of the Year had suffered a season-ending injury during the previous year — and Alex Smith won in 2020 after recovering from a devastating leg injury that almost required amputation.

 • Only one player has ever won this award more than once (Chad Pennington in 2006 and 2008).
 The players tied for fourth on the odds board (Gronkowski and Matthew Stafford) have previously won the award.